Bricklaying robots in construction

 How will this affect the industry?

-Well since these robots will help to increase productivity by up to 400% the operational and labour cost for projects will decrease dramatically meaning you can get you build completed faster and for less money.
+Well since these robots will help to increase productivity by up to 400% the operational and labour cost for projects will decrease dramatically meaning you can get your to build completed faster and for less money.
 Now, most Contractors will argue that this will mean they will make less per project but this will actually help them to increase the number of projects they are handling and dramatically decrease the downtime from workplace accidents.